michaelyuen/mikey.baby/src/pages/posts/whoop-there-it-is.md

 Additionally, as I unlocked the Recovery Score today, it paints a pretty clear picture there too.
 My recover was rated as 42% compared to my previous three days being 57%, 58%, and 75%.
 Outlier measurements can be seen for Heart Rate Variability, Resting Heart Rate, and Respitory Rate too.

 What does this mean?
 I think WHOOP is adding data insights to what is generally accepted and pretty intuitive -- if you exercise and drink, you'll have worse recovery the following day.
 I think alcohol is much more of a negative factor.
 More broadly, I only have four days worth of data so while this is fun to consider, I'll need to accumulate more over time to the point where I can use higher-level trends as directional guidance for my training and lifestyle choices.

+## Day 6

+Good morning!
+The time is 8:06am ET.
+A little later than the past five days.
+I feel a little bad about that, but I just need to do better today and keep being consistent.

+But first, it's good to mention positive events!
+Yesterday I woke up fairly early.
+Or on time?
+Heh.
+I remember I was kind of shambling around like "ok what do I do".
+Anyway, I ended up running on the treadmill!
+It was only ~1 mile from like ~7:40 - 8, but that was great!

+Then, I had a busy day at work.
+Every other Monday is like this, because I've scheduled all of my team's one-on-ones that day.
+It's good for knocking them out, but it does take a lot out of me and means that I won't have much time for anything else.
+Beyond that, there are other thing cropping up with the project I'm working on as well as annual reviews.
+All in all, I felt pretty overwhelmed.

+Anyway, this led to me choosing to work in the evening.
+After walking the dogs and having dinner, I sat down and did so.
+It ended up taking me until past 11 and I remember getting into bed at about 11:50pm.
+I figured this would have an impact on the sleep report I'd get the following morning and sure enough it did!

+To my surprise, the data didn't show anything for "High Sleep Stress" or like patterns of wakefulness.
+I remember having a little difficulty getting to sleep because my mind was still active, but otherwise I slept great throughout the night and didn't even need to get up to use the bathroom.
+I only remember waking up one time to guzzle some water.
+Beyond that, I did get a worse rating for overall sleep performance, with worse overall sleep time and sleep consistency.
+My REM was below the threshold considered to be typical.
+All that is to say, I guess it tracks.